wl13/Neurospora_mutation/README.md

-# Neurospora_mutation
- Mutation analyses in Neurospora genome
+Scripts and pipelines for mutation analyses in Neurspora crassa